How to prepare now for the workplace of the future

-Workplace planning has always been a lever for competitive advantage, and the pandemic hasn't changed that.
-But COVID-19 has changed the workplace dramatically and your workplace strategy must respond.
+Workplace planning has always been a lever for competitive advantage.
+But employee expectations of their workplaces have changed dramatically and your workplace strategy must respond.

 There is both an essential need here - to respond to a paradigm shift in workforce behaviours, expectations and patterns, but there is also great opportunity.
-How you respond may be the difference between gaining a significant advantage and dealing a detrimental blow to your company's bottom line.
+How you respond may be the difference between gaining a significant advantage and dealing a detrimental blow to your company's bottom line by not supporting a changed way of working.

-These are only a couple of examples of how your workplace strategy can translate into business advantage.
-But with so much to consider and, right now, only hypotheses to work from, it can seem easier to 'wait it out' and put off making decisions for the future.
+A workplace strategy should translate into business advantage.
+But with so much to consider and without hard data to inform your decisions, it can seem easier to take a ‘wait and see’ approach.

 This is just one trend that has been accelerated and expanded.
 Here’s what else we’re seeing emerge in Australian workplaces:

-"As with anything, it's best to start with an understanding of who you are accommodating and what their particular needs are," explains Annelie.
+"As with anything, it's best to start with an understanding of who you are accommodating and what their particular needs are," explains Xenofontos.

 In fact, the one-size-fits-all office has been diminishing in popularity for a few years now.
-Just like businesses have unique requirements and performance goals, they also have unique workspace needs.
+Just like businesses have unique requirements and performance goals, they also have unique workplace needs.

-But it's not just the rise in remote working and hybrid working that has increased demand for the fit-for-purpose office.
+But it's not just the rise in hybrid working that has increased demand for the fit-for-purpose office.
 Changed organisational structures, fresh perspectives on work-life balance and a renewed focus on sustainability all change the requirements of an office to varying degrees for every business.

 Activity Based Working (ABW)